Facebook Statistics: A View From the Top of the Online Heap

 In 2019, Mark Zuckerberg made a renewed pledge to protect user information.
 “The future is private,” he said.
 Another privacy scandal cast those words into doubt and further diminished user trust in Facebook’s good intentions.

-In April 2019 it was discovered that millions of Instagram and Facebook passwords were being stored in unprotected, unencrypted text files.
+In April 2019, it was discovered that millions of Instagram and Facebook passwords were being stored in unprotected, unencrypted text files.
 Facebook claimed the data was not accessed or abused, but earlier scandals taught the user community to accept such statements skeptically.

 In July 2019, the FTC assessed a $5 billion fine on Facebook for the Cambridge Analytica scandal.
 This is the largest fine the agency has ever levied.

-This sad history and dismal Facebook statistics show that the first and last thing to know when spending some time on social media is that any online account can be breached.
+This sad history and dismal Facebook statistics show that the first and last thing to know when spending time on social media is that any online account can be breached.

 Hundreds of millions of people ignore these Facebook facts and statistics and choose to stick with the platform.
 Zuckerberg’s promise to protect Facebook user data may be kept this time.